YorkWaugh/blog/_tabs/about.md

 *Dear Visitors,*

-&ensp;&ensp;&ensp;&ensp;&ensp;*Hello!
-My name is York Waugh.
-It's a pleasure to meet you!*
+&ensp;&ensp;&ensp;&ensp;&ensp;*I hope this message finds you well.
+My name is York Waugh, and it is a pleasure to meet you.*

-&ensp;&ensp;&ensp;&ensp;&ensp;*A warm welcome to my personal blog, where I shall occasionally share my musings and stories.*

-&ensp;&ensp;&ensp;&ensp;&ensp;*I am 20 years of age, born in Changzhou, Jiangsu, China, and I am presently pursuing a degree in Computer Science at [Jinan University](https://english.jnu.edu.cn/).
-Should you wish to get in touch, kindly make use of the link in the lower-left corner of this site.*

-&ensp;&ensp;&ensp;&ensp;&ensp;*A little about myself: I have a passion for digital technology, music, and animation.
-I am also a game enthusiast; some of my favourite games include Minecraft,  Blue Archive, Reverse 1999, the GTA series, Pokemon from the Gameboy era, and Rayark's Deemo and Cytus.
-Music plays an important role in my life, with a particular fondness for the compositions of Debussy and the Strauss family, as well as soft rock from artists such as Richard Marx, Air Supply, Bertie Higgins, Chicago, and Coldplay.*
+&ensp;&ensp;&ensp;&ensp;&ensp;*This is my personal blog, where I occasionally share thoughts and stories.
+You are welcome to reach out to me via the link in the bottom left corner of the page.
+If this is our first interaction, I kindly request that you introduce yourself and mention the purpose of your message, as I tend to be somewhat introverted and may find it difficult to respond to unexpected greetings from unfamiliar individuals.*

+&ensp;&ensp;&ensp;&ensp;&ensp;*I am 20 years old, born in [Changzhou](https://en.wikipedia.org/wiki/Changzhou), China, and I am currently pursuing a degree in Computer Science at [Jinan University](https://english.jnu.edu.cn/).
+Although I am an engineering student, I would describe myself as fairly relaxed and often guided by my instincts.
+While my outlook on life is generally more conservative, I am open to and respectful of diverse viewpoints and welcome new experiences.
+I have a strong interest in technology and digital innovation, and I also enjoy anime, video games, and music.
+Recently, I have been playing games such as Blue Archive and Reverse 1999 in the ACG genre, rhythm games like Deemo and Cytus, as well as Minecraft.
+My musical tastes include classical composers such as Debussy and the Strauss family, as well as soft rock artists like Air Supply, Bertie Higgins, Coldplay, and Richard Marx.*

-&ensp;&ensp;&ensp;&ensp;&ensp;*I am most grateful for your visit, and I do hope you enjoy your stay.*
+&ensp;&ensp;&ensp;&ensp;&ensp;*Thank you for taking the time to visit my blog.
+I sincerely hope you enjoy your time here.*

 *Kind regards,*
 <img src="/assets/img/about/signature.png" alt="signature" style="display: block; margin-left: 0; width: 50%; max-width: 882px; height: auto;">